How to Patch a large hole in plaster or drywall

 Materials you will need:

-• Patching plaster or dry wall compound
+• Patching plaster or drywall compound

 • Some wire mesh

-• Small amount of water
+• A small amount of water

 • Sand Paper